Presidents Cup Results | Federal News Network

 |Foursomes

-Adam Scott and Louis Oosthuizen, International, def.
-Matt Kuchar and Dustin Johnson, United States, 3 and 2.
+Gary Woodland and Dustin Johnson, United States, def.
+Adam Scott and Louis Oosthuizen, International, 2 and 1.

-Xander Schauffele and Patrick Cantlay, United States, def.
-Joaquin Niemann and Adam Hadwin, International, 1 up.

-Abraham Ancer and Marc Leishman, International, def.
-Patrick Reed and Webb Simpson, United States, 3 and 2.
+Rickie Fowler and Justin Thomas, United States, halved with Abraham Ancer and Marc Leishman, International.

-Tiger Woods and Justin Thomas, United States, def.
-Hideki Matsuyama and Byeong Hun An, International, 1 up.
+Patrick Cantlay and Xander Schauffele, United States, def.
+Sungjae Im and Cameron Smith, International, 2 and 1.

-Rickie Fowler and Gary Woodland, United States, halved with Cameron Smith and Sungjae Im, International.
+Tony Finau and Matt Kuchar, United States, halved with Joaquin Niemann and Byeong Hun An, International.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.